FULLSTACK-SY/unit-4-game/README.md

 # unit-4-game
-Create four Crystal buttons
-Generate a Random Number (between 19 - 120) and display to the player.
+1. Generate a Random Number (between 19 - 120) and display to the player.

+2. Create four Crystal buttons
    Assign a random no to each Crystal (number should be between 1 - 12). game will hide this amount until the player clicks a crystal.

-Update user score by adding the crystal related no when the crystal button is clicked. update the player's score counter.
+3. Update user score by adding the crystal related no when the crystal button is clicked. update the player's score counter.

-The player wins if their total score matches the random number from the beginning of the game.
+4. The player wins if their total score matches the random number from the beginning of the game.

-The player loses if their score goes above the random number.
+5. The player loses if their score goes above the random number.

-The game restarts whenever the player wins or loses.
+6. The game restarts whenever the player wins or loses.

-When the game begins again, the player should see a new random number.
-Also, all the crystals will have four new hidden values.
+7. When the game begins again, the player should see a new random number.

+8. Also, all the crystals will have four new hidden values.

-Of course, the user's score (and score counter) will reset to zero.
+9. The user's score (and score counter) will reset to zero.

-The app should show the number of games the player wins and loses. (do not refresh the page to restart the game)
+10. The app should show the number of games the player wins and loses.